 An expert witness is granted expertise by way of education, training, certification, skills or experience.
-This person is then to have an expert opinion who can deliver expert evidence to the courtroom based on that expertise.
+This person is then to have an expert opinion who can deliver expert evidence in IP litigation based on that expertise.
 In intellectual property cases, experts are frequently brought in to determine the level of similarity between a claimed invention and certain allegedly infringing products or standards.

 There are testifying and non-testifying experts.
 The difference between the two depends upon the need for them to testify in court.
 A non-testifying expert provides their expertise as a consultant to the attorneys and can even help cross-examine other witnesses.
 The opposing council may examine the background of the testifying expert and subsequently object to her/his assignment to the case, something that a consulting expert is protected against.
-Moreover, unlike a consulting expert, a testifying expert produces an expert report and may testify in court, for which she/he will be deposed/cross-examined by the opposing council.
+Moreover, unlike a consulting expert, a testifying expert produces an expert report and may testify in court, for which she/he will be deposed/cross-examined by the opposing council so make sure you are strategically choosing a patent expert witness.
 A testifying expert may also be required to share with them all notes made on documents regarding evidence with.
+It is important to create a strategy that will support your IP case and protect your expert consultant most effectively.

 Understanding Scientific Evidence Through the Frye Test